Location (via Chuchinka-Red Rocky FSR):

 Tacheeda Mountain Hiking Trail North of Prince George BC Canada

-10. Then, another rather easy walk in the forest ensued, with the photo
+10. Then, another rather easy hike in the forest ensued, with the photo

 below showing perhaps the steepest part of it all.
 As you can see, it's